 They also fall prey to becoming insular by not exploring all the possible spaces open for innovation.
 They will only focus on improving their products, for example, when they could also be innovating their processes at the same time.

-We can help you generate more ideas and make improvement in your business can can increase efficiency, revenue and customer experience.
+We can help you generate more ideas and make improvements in your business that can increase efficiency, revenue and customer experience.
 We can help you with ideation or with full structured innovation processes.
 Why not contact us to discuss further?